Delaware Workplace Injuries: Overexertion

 Our team of Delaware workers’ compensation attorneys will fight for you

 Contact the offices of Silverman McDonald & Friedman today for a free consultation to discuss your Delaware workers’ compensation claim for overexertion injuries.
 You can call us at 302-888-2900 or fill out our contact form.
-We offer workers’ compensation legal services throughout Delaware from our offices in New Castle, Wilmington and Seaford.
+We offer workers’ compensation legal services throughout Delaware from our offices in Newark, Wilmington, and Seaford.